johnbhurst/jekyll-now/_posts/2018-05-11-Oracle12c_VARRAY_inline_function.md

          2 VARRAY_NUMBER(450, 560, 670)
 ```

-But this data structure cannot be acceed using SQL - we need to use PL/SQL.
+But this data structure cannot be accessed using SQL - we need to use PL/SQL.
 We have written a PL/SQL package for a bunch of standard functions.

 # Using an inline function to manipulate VARRAYs in SELECT